-There exists within the Scripture a great example of this unusual phenomenon.
+There exists within the Scripture an excellent example of this unusual phenomenon.
 There was a fundamental issue that divided Christians in the New Testament, some of whom believed the act was sinful, and some of whom believed that God blessed it.
 I will examine this carefully.

-Many English translations of the Bible do have mistakes, unfortunately.
-I believe that the Bible is true, word for word (in its original form), and I plan to demonstrate that it does not condemn gay people or monogamous, loving, gay couples.
+I plan to demonstrate that the Bible does not condemn gay people or monogamous, loving, gay couples.
 Many people believe, based on I Corinthians 6:9-10, that homosexuals will not inherit the kingdom of God.
 I will demonstrate the error in that translation.
 One can believe the Bible to be the sacred Word of God and faithfully, confidently determine that there is no biblical reason to disapprove of gay people or gay couples.

 For those readers who believe that marriage is only appropriate between one man and one woman, I am not asking you to give up your view of marriage or to change your theology.
 I only ask that the reader be willing to hear on what basis some Christians, holding the Scripture as the absolute highest authority in our lives, honestly believe that God blesses gay Christians, even those within committed, same-gender relationships.

 Until churches realize the possibility that gay people can and should be included in the local church, even while gay, we will not be able to effectively minister the love of God and the gospel of Jesus Christ to this beautiful segment of God’s creation.

 For those who cannot consider homosexuality to be anything other than a sin against God’s design for humanity, I humbly request and thank you for hearing me out through the pages of this book.